eddycharly/terraform-provider-kops/docs/resources/instance_group.md

 - `revision` - (Computed) - Int - Revision is incremented every time the resource changes, this is useful for triggering cluster updater.
 - `cluster_name` - (Required) - (Force new) - String - ClusterName defines the cluster name the instance group belongs to.
 - `name` - (Required) - (Force new) - String - Name defines the instance group name.
-- `role` - (Required) - String - Type determines the role of instances in this group: masters or nodes.
+- `role` - (Required) - String - Type determines the role of instances in this instance group: masters or nodes.
 - `image` - (Optional) - (Computed) - String - Image is the instance (ami etc) we should use.
 - `min_size` - (Required) - Int - MinSize is the minimum size of the pool.
 - `max_size` - (Required) - Int - MaxSize is the maximum size of the pool.
+- `autoscale` - (Optional) - Bool - Autoscale determines if autoscaling will be enabled for this instance group if cluster autoscaler is enabled.
 - `machine_type` - (Required) - String - MachineType is the instance class.
 - `root_volume_size` - (Optional) - Int - RootVolumeSize is the size of the EBS root volume to use, in GB.
 - `root_volume_type` - (Optional) - String - RootVolumeType is the type of the EBS root volume to use (e.g. gp2).